EPIC-guide/epic-guide.github.io/_life/money-americans.md

 waiver of my privacy rights so that they can share information about my accounts with the IRS.
 The banker actually apologized for it.

 ## Credit cards

-America runs on <s>Dunkin'</s> debt.
-In a sense, all economies have always run on debt, but it's very visible in America: you have to take a student loan to go to college, your societal standing is determined by your credit score, Congress has to keep increasing the federal debt limit, the Fed sets an interest rate on inter-bank loans that wreaks havoc wit global monetary policy, &hellip; and of course, everyone pays for everything by credit card.

-A brief technical digression about credit cards follows but I promise it's worth it.
-Credit cards involve four transacting parties: the consumer (e.g.&nbsp;you), the issuer (e.g.&nbsp;Wells Fargo), the network (e.g.&nbsp;Visa), and the vendor (e.g.&nbsp;Starbucks).
-Visa convinces Starbucks to accept Visa cards because it will make it more convenient for you to buy coffee from Starbucks and hence more coffee will be bought.
-Visa also promises Starbucks that they will receive payments on a short timescale, even if you actually pay off your credit card bills on a long timescale or not at all.
-For these reasons, Starbucks pays[^1] Visa a portion of all sales made with Visa cards.
-This is called the _interchange fee_.
-Visa uses the proceeds from interchange fees to pay[^2] you _cashback_ and other rewards.[^3]

-Visa and Wells Fargo make a lot of money when you pay Starbucks with a Visa card, and even more money when you don't pay Wells Fargo the full balance back right away.
-Which is why it seems like everyone is hopping on one foot to sell you a credit card in the US, with offers like "3% cashback on all groceries" or "$200 cashback if you spend $1,000 in the first 3 months".
-Because credit cards are so ubiquitous, Starbucks sets their prices to account for the interchange fees they will have to pay for the predictable portion of transactions that will happen via credit card.
-Thus it is sound financial advice in the US to get and use a credit card because if you don't then you are just paying for cashback for those who do.[^4]

-So what about Europe?
-(Including Switzerland for this paragraph.)
-Well, EU financial regulators capped the interchange fee at 0.3% in 2015, citing a variety of reasons: the Single Market philosophy, leveling the playing field for innovation, fairness for retailers, the fact that rewards move money from the poor to the rich, etc. (not all of which I agree with).
-Compare that to US interchange fees which are typically in the 1&ndash;3% range.
-Consequently, credit card rewards programs are meager in Europe, and cashback if it exists is no more than 0.3% for cards without an annual fee.
-You will notice an accompanying striking lack of credit card marketing and much lower usage of credit cards.[^5]

-In short, getting a credit card in Switzerland is hardly worth the effort&mdash;if they are even willing to give you one.
-The basic, no-fee card that UBS offers to existing customers is granted if the customer either:
+Due to various financial regulations, credit cards in Switzerland (and the EU) do not offer users much in the way of rewards or cashback like American credit cards do, and you will consequently notice much less marketing and usage of credit cards.[^1] Getting a credit card in Switzerland is hardly worth the effort&mdash;if they are even willing to give you one.
+The basic, no-fee, 0.2% cashback card that UBS offers to existing customers is granted if the customer either:

  * demonstrates an employment contact valid for at least two years, which an EPFL PhD student cannot do, because our contracts are renewed yearly; or
  * makes a 'locked' deposit equal to the credit limit on the card that can be withdrawn only when the card is closed.
 (What's the point, then?)

 However, if you have a US-issued credit card with no foreign transaction fees but good rewards and some amount of liquid money in the US that you want to transfer to Switzerland anyway, then it's a great idea to use that card (and pay it off with said liquid money) for everyday purchases in Switzerland.
 You're essentially earning US-level cashback on the USD-CHF transfer which you would otherwise have to pay a financial institution for, and credit cards usually have better exchange rates than banks.
-But the card issuer and network aren't making much money from interchange and nor can they sell you as an advertizing target to American retailers.
+But the card issuer and network aren't making much money from fees nor advertizing revenue off of you.
 So you're eating into the profits of Big Banking!
 Go you!
 At least until they close your card because they notice you've permanently moved out of the country.